Concepts of signed graph coloring

-Since every simple signed graph $(G,\sigma)$ is a subgraph of $\pm G$, it follows that $2\chi (G) -1$ is an upper bound for the signed chromatic number of a signed graph $(G,\sigma)$.
-However, Máčajová, Raspaud and Škoviera proved that the bound is attained by a simple signed graph.
+Since every signed graph $(G,\sigma)$ is a subgraph of $\pm G$, it follows that $2\chi (G) -1$ is an upper bound for the signed chromatic number of a signed graph $(G,\sigma)$.
+However, Máčajová, Raspaud and Škoviera proved that the bound is attained by a signed simple graph.